What Is an Emergency Room Doctor?

 ER Doctor

-Although the goals for the end result of a patient are the same when it comes to a trauma surgeon and ER doctor, the job description is what separates them.
+Although the goals for the end result of a patient are the same when it comes to a trauma surgeon and ER doctor, the job description separates them.
 These jobs require two entirely different skill sets.
-An ER doctor will visit each and every patient that walks through the doors of an emergency room or urgent care facility.
+An ER doctor will visit each and every patient who walks through the doors of an emergency room or urgent care facility.
 Regardless of the injury, each patient will be seen at some point by the ER doctor in order to classify them and determine the best course of treatment.

 In cases of severe trauma, an ER doctor will intubate a patient, begin blood transfusions, or order rounds of testing.
 The ER doctors job is to stabilize a patient.